Surrey's Arshdeep Bains relishing call up to Vancouver Canucks

 What added to the special moment of playing for his hometown team was having his father, Kuldip, in attendance to watch his debut at Ball Arena in Colorado.

-"He's obviously the reason I played hockey, so having him there was nice to have," Bains said.
+"He's obviously the reason I played hockey, so having him there was nice," Bains said.

 Bains recorded 13:21 and 12:57 minutes of ice time in the games against Colorado and Seattle.